yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

 - **Output:**
   `No`

-### Exercise 4: Voting Eligibility Check
+### Task #7: Voting Eligibility Check

-**Task:** Create a program that takes the age and country of a person as input and checks if they are eligible to vote in that country (consider the voting age as 18 and the country as "USA").
+- Create a program that takes the age and country of a person as input and checks if they are eligible to vote in that country (consider the voting age as 18 and the country as "USA").

 **Input:**
 - An integer `age`, representing the person's age.